Special Education - Multiple Disabilities Spec

 To be considered for this program, you must submit the following:

-- an official transcript from each higher education institution attended
+- transcript from each higher education institution attended

 - name and email address of someone who can provide a letter of recommendation

 Your statement should be no more than two pages and include:

 - Your experience working with individuals perceived as having moderate, severe, or multiple disabilities and extensive/pervasive support needs

 - Your strengths and areas for improvement related to teaching individuals perceived as having moderate, severe, or multiple disabilities and extensive/pervasive support needs